MA Programme Coordinator | Dr Heike Gehring

 In addition, the department still hosts two progressive theatre companies: First Physical Theatre Company and UBOM!
 Eastern Cape Drama Company, both renowned for their creative edginess, extension of normative theatre languages, and providing a platform for graduates in which to develop their professional aspirations.
 Not many institutions can boast of dynamic in-house companies with such extensive repertoires.
 The companies were designed to act as creative research LABORATORIES for student innovation and experimentation.

 Lecturers in the department also work in international arenas as artists, teachers or researchers.
-Professor Gordon for example was recently at the School of Dance, Hong Kong Academy for Performing Arts as MFA Coordinator and Head of Academic Studies (2010-2014).
+Professor Gordon for example, from 2010 to 2014 was at the School of Dance, Hong Kong Academy for Performing Arts as MFA Coordinator and Head of Academic Studies.
 Professor Andrew Buckland was co-creator of See You Yesterday with the Pon Leu Selpak Circus School in Battambang Cambodia.
 The production then toured to Rwanda and performed in the refugee camps March 2016.
 In January/February 2016, Professor Buckland performed in Tobacco and the Harmful Effects Thereof at the Market Theatre for Fortune Cookie Theatre directed by Sylvaine Strike.
 He won Best Actor Award at the Stellenbosch Arts Festival in March 2016.
 In July 2016, he performed in Inconvenience of Wings directed by Lara Foot for main festival programme at the National Arts Festival with a season following at the Baxter Theatre.

 Grahamstown might appear small as cities go, but each year it undergoes a major transformation when the city hosts Africa’s largest festival: the National Arts Festival.
 This festival draws many acclaimed national and international artists that provide numerous avenues for student research and networking.
 The National Arts Festival then becomes a productive site for student activity: consultative, performative, collaborative and investigative.